Paint Manufacturers False Labels

 Only if you understand the emulsification process of paints and stains would this claim make the slightest amount of sense.

-In all fairness, Behr is not the only manufacturer who utilizes this formula.
+In all fairness, Behr is not the only manufacturer that utilizes this formula.

 Minimum Regulation & Standards